cjweeks/tensorflow-cmake/README.md

 ## TensorFlow
 [TensorFlow](https://www.tensorflow.org/) is an amazing tool for machine learning and intelligence using computational graphs.
 TensorFlow includes APIs for both Python and C++, although the C++ API is slightly less documented.
-However, the most well documented way to integrate C++ projects with TensorFlow is to build the project *inside* the TensorFlow repository, yielding a massive binary.
+However, the most standard way to integrate C++ projects with TensorFlow is to build the project *inside* the TensorFlow repository, yielding a massive binary.
 Additionally, [Bazel](http://www.bazel.io/) is the only certified way to build such projects.
-This document and the code in this reoository will allow one to build a C++ project using cmake without needed to build inside the TensorFlow repsoitory or generate a large binary.
+This document and the code in this reoository will allow one to build a C++ project using cmake without needing to build inside the TensorFlo repsoitory or generate a large binary.

 Note: The instructions here correspond to an Ubuntu Linux environment; although some command may differ for other operating systems and distributions, the general ideas are identical.